Devlrxxh/Neptune/docs/placeholders.md

 | ------ | -------------- | ----------- |
 | \<alive> | %neptune_alive% | The number of players alive in the match |
 | \<max> | %neptune_max% | The total number of players that participated in the match |

+\* -> The placeholder is not needed since you can use other expansions.

+\*\* -> The placeholder is only available in BedWars kits.

+\$ -> The PlaceholderAPI version of the placeholder returns "true" if the statement is true, and "false" if otherwise.